The nutritional status of older adults tends to deteriorate during hospitalization, regardless of their nutrition status upon admission.

 Home health care is typically less expensive, more convenient, and as effective as care given in a hospital or nursing home.

-Most people receiving home health care are over 65 years old, and require assistance with activities of daily living such as eating, bathing, and transferring in and out of bed.
+Most people receiving home health care are over age 65, and require assistance with activities of daily living such as eating, bathing, and transferring in and out of bed.

 Role of the Registered Dietitian in Home Health Care